 Most of the survey respondents were high-level administrators.
-Specifically, 377 (88.9 percent) indicated their title as being District Administrator, Superintendent, Assistant Superintendent, or Associate Superintendent.
-Eighteen survey respondents (4.2 percent) indicated their position as Assistant to the Superintendent, Administrative Assistant, or District Secretary.
-Eight survey respondents (1.9 percent) indicated a position at a school, such as Charter School Director or School Principal.
-Ten survey respondents (2.4 percent) indicated their title as being a director of education programming, such as Director of Learning, Director of Student Achievement, Director of Student Services, Director of Pupil Services, or Director of Instructional Services among others.
-The remaining survey respondents held positions such as Business Manager and Bookkeeper, among others.
+Specifically, 370 (87 percent) indicated their title as being District Administrator, Superintendent, or Interim Superintendent.
+Seven respondents (2 percent) noted they served as the Assistant Superintendent, Associate Superintendent or Deputy Superintendent of their districts.
+Twenty-four survey respondents (6 percent) indicated their position as Assistant to the Superintendent, Administrative Assistant, District Secretary or Executive Assistant.
+Sixteen survey respondents (4 percent) indicated their title as being a Charter School Coordinator, Charter School Principal, Director of Instruction, Director of Curriculum, Director of Pupil Services, Director of Technology and other director-level positions.
+The remaining survey respondents held positions such as Business Manager, Bookkeeper, Grants Administrator, Legal Counsel and others.

-Figure 1 provides a breakdown by CESA, comparing the number of first-level decisions made on proposed new charter schools during the 2012-2013 and the 2013-2014 school years.
-As shown, the number of charter school petitions increased in CESAs 4, 5, and 11, while CESAs 2, 9, and 10 remained steady.
+Figure 1 provides a breakdown by CESA, comparing the number of first-level decisions made on proposed new charter schools during the 2013-2014 and the 2014-2015 school years.
+As shown, the number of charter school petitions increased in CESAs 2, 7, 9, 10 and 11 while the number of first-level decisions made in CESA 12 remained the same.
+There were no first-level decisions made in CESA 8 during the 2013-14 or 2014-15 school years.
 All other CESAs saw a decrease in the initial stages of charter school activity between the two years.